 As we rebuild our economy in response to the coronavirus pandemic, Ministers will continue to shape a cleaner, greener and more resilient society.

-I am therefore pleased that the Clean Air Strategy aims to cut air pollution and save lives, backed up by new primary legislation.
-The strategy details how the UK will go further and faster than the EU in reducing exposure to particulate matter pollution.
+While it is encouraging that air pollution has reduced significantly in the past decade, there is still more to do.
+I am therefore glad that the Clean Air Strategy aims to cut air pollution and save lives, setting out how the UK will go further and faster than the EU in reducing exposure to particulate matter pollution.
 It sets out a goal to halve the number of people living in locations with concentrations of particulate matter above WHO guidelines and I am encouraged that it has been described by the WHO as 'an example for the rest of the world to follow'.

 This action is backed up by a £3.8 billion plan to improve air quality and create cleaner transport.
 This includes nearly a £1.5 billion investment to support the uptake of ultra-low emissions vehicles; £1.2 billion to increase cycling and walking and make our roads safer for vulnerable users; and £880 million to help local authorities develop and implement local air quality plans and to support those impacted by these plans.
-A further £2.5 billion will support a number of cities improve their local transport systems through the Transforming Cities Fund.
+A further £2.5 billion will support a number of cities to improve their local transport systems through the Transforming Cities Fund.

 I truly recognise that short-term exposure to elevated levels of PM2.5 can impact health, particularly for vulnerable groups.
 I am therefore glad that ministers are taking action to increase public awareness about air pollution, including through an expanded £8 million funding pot which will be made available to local authorities through the Air Quality Grant scheme.